 Discounted fee for QRM Center members: $295 (QRM member companies may enroll up to five people at the member rate.)

-Fee also includes a copy of Rajan Suri’s new book, The Practitioner’s Guide to POLCA, workbook; continental breakfast, lunch and reception after the session.
+Fee also includes a copy of Rajan Suri’s new book, The Practitioner’s Guide to POLCA, workbook; continental breakfast and lunch.

 Registration deadline: August 14, 2020